If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Dispute a debt with Resurgent Capital Services.

 As a consumer, you have rights protected by the Fair Debt Collection Practices Act (FDCPA).
-So if Resurgent Capital Services and LVNV Funding contact you about a debt you supposedly owe, you can ask them to:
+So if Resurgent Capital Services and LVNV Funding contact you about a debt that they believe you owe, you can ask them to:

 You can request them to stop contacting you.
 However, you should submit this request in writing.
 The only other reason these debt collection companies can contact you is to inform you about their next course of action against you.